 A few weeks ago, I went to help dress models who would be presented to him in the latest collection.
 I dressed for intention that morning-to be noticed by my hero.
 I wore a flight suit (yet another one of his staples) and a headscarf-very 1940s workwear-and took a few quiet minutes to visualize in my minds eye him seeing me from across the room, beckoning me over, asking who I was.

 On set, I manipulated an opportunity to be in the same room with him, about 20 feet away.
 I felt his eyes on me and heard him say, “Hold on, hold on-who are you?” and wave me over.
 He asked me if we had met and where in his company I worked.
 He wanted to know what I thought of the collection.
-He then nodded, as if to signal that he’d gathered sufficient information on me and it was my queue to walk away-which I did, enormously pleased with myself.
+He then nodded, as if to signal that he’d gathered and catalogued sufficient information on me and it was my cue to walk away-which I did, enormously pleased with myself.
 Later, his head designer, a friend of mine (who got hired when he noticed her outfit in an elevator years ago-she’s another great manifestor but that’s another post for another day), witnessed the interaction and hugged me.
 “He loves you!”
 I was over the moon.

-The words we exchanged were just a few but I walked away understanding what he has been practicing all this life.
+The words we exchanged were just a few but I walked away understanding what he has been practicing all his life.
 That we can dress for the moment, the conversation, the life that we want.
 And maybe something as small as a drawer of ties can become an Empire.
-Just as a brief conversation might lead to…a new job, a new boss or maybe simply it’s an end in and of itself.
+Just as a brief conversation might lead to…a new job, a new co-creator, a new friend, or maybe simply it’s an end in and of itself.
 I just got noticed by one of the biggest style influencers in the world and today that is enough for me.
-But I can’t wait to see what I create next.
+But I can’t wait to see what I create tomorrow.